jparchure/datasets/health-survey-data-india-district/README.md

 The folder *rawfiles* contains pdf files for each district.
 For this one instance, I clicked on each district to download its pdf.
 However, for future work, I plan to write a scraper to do this job, which as you can guess, was not the most fun part of this exercise.
 The folder *scripts* contains the python script used to generate tables from the pdfs.
 I can not thank the guys at <a href="http://tabula.technology/"> Tabula </a> enough for the amazing tool they developed to extract pdf tables.
 I also used the helpful wrapper <a href="https://github.com/chezou/tabula-py"> Tabula-py </a> for data munging.
+You can run the script to obtain the same data.
+However, the generated csv will not have a header row.
+You can either add your own header row, or else create an empty csv with the header row pre attached.
+This issue arises for having to loop over different districts, each of which have their own headers, many times not consistent.
+I tried writing a header to the file immediately after opening, but some encoding issues of how the line break were handled prevented me from a satisfactory result.
 I have left comments in the code, but still, feel free to drop me an email should you have any questions.

 The chief data file is mp-data.csv.
 Again, as I said, I might either generate one file for each state or merge it all in a single giant file, in which case I will replace this with an updated version.